logto-io/docs/docs/docs/recipes/deployment/README.md

 ### Database alteration

 If a schema change is inevitable, we will provide an alteration script.
-Simply run `npm run alteration deploy latest` in the Logto project root with ease to upgrade your database schema.
+Simply run `npm run alteration deploy` in the Logto project root with ease to upgrade your database schema.

 See [Database alteration](../../tutorials/using-cli/database-alteration.mdx) for details about the alteration command.